 Symptoms of syringomyelia are highly variable and most symptoms progress slowly over several years.
 Sensory loss is common particularly loss of pain and temperature sensation with preserved touch and joint position sense.
 This leads to painless ulcerations from unperceived injuries.
 Patients may also experience cervical and occipital pain and hand and arm weakness.

-Treatment of Syringomyelia
+Treatment and Surgery for Syringomyelia

 Syringomyelia may be treated expectantly with clinical and radiographic follow-up in asymptomatic cases.
 However, worsening symptoms and enlarging syrinx on imaging studies may warrant surgical intervention.
 Treatment of syringomyelia may involve surgical decompression of the brainstem if the syrinx is due to posterior anomalies such as Chiari I malformation.
 In other cases, a shunt can be used to divert fluid from within the cyst to the peritoneum or locally to the subarachnoid space.